Introducing all-inclusive holidays in Cuba

 Most of Cuba's all-inclusive beach resorts are stocked with shops selling toiletries, souvenirs, sun cream, towels, t-shirts, caps, sarongs and limited swimwear.
 It's best, though, to bring everything you need with you.
 These items include snorkel and mask, inflatables, calamine lotion and essential medicines.
 If you have a preferred brand of sun cream you will need to pack it with you.

-All inclusive in Cuba in Cuba Browse all
+All inclusive in Cuba Browse all

 Relax on one of the best beaches in the world and enjoy the endless fun this the All Inclusive iberostar tainos